mantidproject/mantid/Code/Mantid/docs/source/algorithms/GetSpiceDataRawCountsFromMD-v1.rst

 Two input MDEventWorkspaces that are required.

-{\it InputWorkspace} is an MDEventWorkspace stores detectors counts and sample logs.
+**InputWorkspace** is an MDEventWorkspace that stores detectors counts and sample logs.
 Each run in this MDEventWorkspace corresponds to an individual measurement point in experiment run.
 Each run has its own instrument object.

-The other input MDEventWorkspace, i.e., {\it InputMonitorWorkspace} contains the monitor counts of each measurement point.
+The other input MDEventWorkspace, i.e., **MonitorWorkspace** contains the monitor counts of each measurement point.
 The signal value of each MDEvent in this workspace is the monitor counts corresponding to an individual detector.